mrzv/dionysus/doc/tutorial/zigzags.rst

 .. doctest::

-    >>> zz, dgms = d.zigzag_homology_persistence(f, times)
+    >>> zz, dgms, cells = d.zigzag_homology_persistence(f, times)

-The function returns a pair: an internal representation of :class:`~dionysus._dionysus.ZigzagPersistence`, which stores cycles still alive in the right-most homology group in the sequence, and the persistence diagrams that represent the decomposition of the sequence.
+The function returns a triple: an internal representation of :class:`~dionysus._dionysus.ZigzagPersistence`, which stores cycles still alive in the right-most homology group in the sequence, the persistence diagrams that represent the decomposition of the sequence, auxiliary map to translate from internal indices used in the cycles into the indices of the simplices in the :class:`~dionysus._dionysus.Filtration`:

 .. doctest::